What distinguishes PayReel from other types of payroll companies?

 Whether it be any of the employer required federal or state forms, notifications or client-specific forms, we create a custom onboarding experience in our proprietary platform to ensure compliance and ease of completion by your workers in a few short minutes.

-One of the greatest challenges when working with remote workers is the Form I-9 verification.
+One of the greatest challenges for our US clients when working with remote workers is the Form I-9 verification.
 We have multiple solutions for this step and will discuss which is best for your team during your new client onboarding.

 What happens if one of our workers is injured on the job?

 While on assignment, your workers are covered by PayReel’s workers’ compensation coverage.
-In the event of an incident, your team will simply notify our HR team of the incident and we’ll manage the claim and its costs from there.
+In the event of an incident, your team will simply notify our HR team of the incident and we’ll manage the claim.

 What benefits can workers take advantage of?